Trails at Brewster's Woods

 Bluebird Field Loop

-Details: The Bluebird Field Loop explores a variety of habitats along the floodplain of the Concord River and through mixed forest uplands.
-The former horse pasture is being restored as a meadow for bird and pollinator habitat.
-As the trail name suggests, Eastern Bluebirds are often present, along with a variety of songbirds, Pileated Woodpeckers, soaring hawks, and owls.
+Details: The Bluebird trail connects the Woodland Trail and the Fisher Trail along the edge of a former horse pasture now being restored as a meadow for bird and pollinator habitat.
+As the trail name suggests, Eastern Bluebirds are often present, along with a variety of songbirds and soaring hawks.